-Eggplant, a traditional vegetable crop in Miami-Dade County, is grown annually on 100 to 300 acres and sold nationwide during the winter for the fresh market.
+Eggplant, a traditional vegetable crop in Miami-Dade County, is grown annually on 100 to 300 acres and sold nationwide for the fresh market during the winter.
 Yields normally are more than 900 33-pound bushels/acre.
 The production cost may exceed $7.5 per bushel or $10,503/acre for an acceptable yield of 1,400 bushels/acre.

-Refer to Chapter 8 in the Vegetable Production Handbook of Florida 2017–2018 (McAvoy et al. 2017 https://edis.ifas.ufl.edu/pdffiles/cv/cv12400.pdf) for variety selection.
-The major varieties currently grown in Miami-Dade County are 'Classic' and 'Megal'.
-The cultivar type, Thai, including a number of varieties such as "White", "Green", "Purple" etc., is grown for the local ethnic market.
+Refer to Chapter 8 in the Vegetable Production Handbook of Florida 2020–20218 (Roberts et al. 2021 https://edis.ifas.ufl.edu/publication/CV124) for variety selection.
+The major varieties currently grown in Miami-Dade County are ‘Classic’ and ‘Megal’.
+The cultivar type, Thai, including several varieties such as “White”, “Green”, “Purple” etc., is grown for the local ethnic market.

 Soils, Land Preparation, and Transplanting

 Since the fruit of eggplant is easily scratched and scarred by the action of strong winds, growers prefer fields partially surrounded by trees.
 Sugarcane can be planted to make an effective windbreak.

 Eggplant in Miami-Dade County is grown on gravelly soils and occasionally on marl soils.
 Recently, Chinese eggplant is expanding in the county due to the increase in Asian immigrants.
 Usually, eggplant grows better on raised beds with plastic mulch than on flat fields.
 Some specialty varieties are grown on beds without plastic.